Spring Recruitment Made Easy

 We all want to grow our programs, and retention of Scouts is one of the best ways to do it!
 Here’s how to make this happen:

 1) Call your District Executive and request a list of separated youth in your area – Who’s my “DE”?
 Find your DE

 2) Call the parents of those Scouts on the list (phone numbers are provided), and ask them to give Scouting another try

 3) Invite them to a Pack meeting or activity that will immediately grab their interest

 4) Sign them back up!

 It’s just that easy, and a lot of families out there will be very appreciative of the personal phone call and invitation.

-www.BeAScout.org has become a great membership recruitment tool, allowing easy access for parents to find programs local to them.
+Beascout.org has become a great membership recruitment tool, allowing easy access for parents to find programs local to them.
 Please make sure that your unit periodically updates your “Pin” so that interested families are contacting the appropriate person from your unit.
-Unit leaders and Committee Chairs can update this information through myscouting.org.
-Watch at your district’s roundtable for BeAScout booklets, or visit www.baltimorebsa.org/membership to learn how to make these changes.
+Unit leaders and Committee Chairs can update this information through www.my.scouting.org.
+Watch at your district’s roundtable for BeAScout booklets, or download the BeAScout Preparation Presentation to learn how to make these changes.

 Want to enhance your Cub Scouts’ summer program opportunities.
-How about a self-paced, family-friendly, summer long activity?!
-Look no further – we have our annual Summertime passport available again this year.
+How about a self-paced, family-friendly, summer long activity?
+Look no further – we have our annual Super Cub Summer Passport available again this year.
 This small booklet has Scouts and their families visiting a variety of locations throughout their area during the summer months to keep them excited and having fun!

 All Scouts who complete the full passport and mail in their completed sheet will receive a commemorative patch in the mail!